MichaelBell/tinyQV/README.md

 ### Performance

-Core should be timed to run at up to 100MHz, QSPI at 50MHz
+STA should pass at 100MHz on sky130.
+But it is likely not to actually work that fast due to the slow TT outputs.
+The intended clock speed for the design is 64MHz - QSPI at 32MHz.

-Should be able to execute 1 cycle 16-bit instructions at one instruction every 8 cycles (up to ~12MHz), shifts and 32-bit instructions (other than branches and stores) every 16 cycles (up to ~6MHz)
+Should be able to execute 1 cycle 16-bit instructions at one instruction every 8 cycles (at ~8MHz), shifts and 32-bit instructions (other than branches and stores) every 16 cycles (~4MHz).

 ## Risc-V details